sevagh/freemusicdemixer.com/docs/_posts/2024-02-23-Demucs-segmentation.md

 The downsides are:
 * There is an upper limit to the track size.
 Each WASM module is constrained to consuming **only 4 GB of memory,** so a larger song (like a 15-minute Meshuggah song) would spill over this limit with all the space it takes up to construct the huge output waveform, etc.
-* The total processing is slow, since for a given song that has M segments, we need to wait for M segment inferences done consecutive on a single thread, using only one core of your computer
+* The total processing is slow, since for a given song that has M segments, we need to wait for M segment inferences done consecutively on a single thread, using only one core of your computer
 * Why use one core or only 4 GB of memory when most typical devices have many more than that?

 ## Threading the C++/WASM module?
 Not so easy